Australian court rules search warrant on journalist invalid

 ABC journalists Dan Oakes and Sam Clark - who reported in 2017 that Australian troops had killed unarmed men and children in Afghanistan in a potential war crime - as well as Smethurst could be charged over their reporting.

-Australian media organizations banded together in protest against the raids, which they argued were a crackdown on press freedom.
+Paul Murphy, chief executive of Australia’s journalists union - Media, Entertainment and Arts Alliance - said the three reporters faced potential prison sentences for reporting stories that were of legitimate public interest.

+“Too often the government uses national security arguments as a shield to just try and prevent stories coming to light that cause them embarrassment,” Murphy told ABC.

-The organizations argue that press freedoms have been eroded by more than 70 counterterrorism and security laws passed by Parliament since the al-Qaida attacks on the United States on Sept.
-11, 2001.
+Australian media organizations argue that press freedoms have been eroded by more than 70 counterterrorism and security laws passed by Parliament since the 9/11 attacks in the U.S.

 They want assurance that journalists will not risk prison sentences for doing their jobs.